snipersystemanalysis-lang/kampala-traffic-ai-warning-system-/Readme.md

 ### Step 1: Download and Extract the Project

 1. Download the project ZIP file from this repository
-2. Extract the ZIP file to your computer
+2. Extract the ZIP file (project.zip) to your computer
 3. You should see a folder named `project`

 ---